KendrickLamarck/kh_network_control_mac/README.md

 python khtool/khtool.py -i en0 -q
 ```

-This command should produce a bunch of output.
-If not, you need to find out the correct interface name and change it in `init()` in `KH Volume slider/ContentView.swift`.
+This command should produce some output.
+If not, you need to find out the correct interface name and change the `networkInterface` variable in `KH Volume slider/Sources/KHAccess.swift`.

 Now open `KH Volume slider.xcodeproj` in Xcode, build and run the app.
 At this point we probably get stuck because of code signage/ownership issues or something.